gsidsid/Aerospike-DataAccess/README.md

 # Aerospike-DataAccess

 This is a simple Aerospike data access library that helps expedite the development of Aerospike applications.
-You only need data model classes and the provided generic repository class to store and retrieve data from the Aerospike database.
+You only need data model classes and the provided generic repository class to store and retrieve data from an Aerospike database.
 The main advantages of this approach are:

 Ease of Use: